olekspickle/math-estimation/README.md

  git clone https://github.com/alexgnatrow/math-estimation
 ```

-P.S. currently with rerender bug when all intervals are rendered.
-Probably the issue of [d3](https://github.com/d3/d3) or [function-plot](https://github.com/mauriciopoppe/function-plot) which I used for visualization.
-And they are awesome, I encourage you to check it out!
-Specifically the latter one, It's the best lib I have found so far for displaying functions.
+Libs, used for visualization are [d3](https://github.com/d3/d3)(sub dependent of function-plot) and [function-plot](https://github.com/mauriciopoppe/function-plot).
+And they are awesome, I encourage you to check them out!
+Specifically the latter one, It's the best lib I have found so far for displaying functions (after canvas anyway).